BurnerT

 Manual override module in manual operation Off

-Legend: X = don't care
+Legend: X = any

 Manual override of the analog output rHA

-The temperature signal ( rHA ) can be operated either in automatic mode ( eMANNUM.Auto ) or in manual mode ( eMANNUM.Man ).
+The temperature signal (rHA) can be operated either in automatic mode (eMANNUM.Auto) or in manual mode (eMANNUM.Man).

 rAA